 Just like children, parrots grow and mature.
 They do not remain as cute hand-raised babies.
 They have the intelligence of 3-5 year old children and need to be treated in a similar way.
 As owners, it is our responsibility to make sure their nutritional needs are met.
 We also have to consider their environment.
 Is it safe?
 Most importantly, we need to consider their psychological needs.
 It is our responsibility to teach them manners and to socialise them well.

 Birds are flock animals.
 They have an instinct to get to the ‘top of the pecking order’ as soon as possible.
 In the wild, the older, wiser birds in the flock teach them manners and socialise them and ‘keep them in their place..
 In the family, the humans become their flock and it is our responsibility to teach them to fit into the family ‘pecking order’.
 Just as we have to teach our children their manners and discipline them, we need to do this with our parrots.
 A spoilt parrot who rules the roost is not happy and nor is the human family.
 Parrots that are untrained are demanding, destructive and noisy.
 To build a rewarding relationship with your bird you need to understand their psychological needs and work to fulfil these.
 You cannot use cruelty in bird training.
-You need to positively re-enforce acceptable behavior and ignore unacceptable behavior.
+You need to positively re-enforce acceptable behaviour and ignore unacceptable behaviour.
 You need patience and understanding.

 Birds like a routine.
 Fit the training sessions in to suit your routine.
 It is usually best to train birds when you are relaxed and not stressed.
 Birds are experts at reading body language.
 They will pick up on any tension in you.
 Only continue for short periods of time.
 When the bird loses interest, give him time out.
 You must learn to give dominant signals to the bird.
 You must project confidence.
 This is especially true with handling the bird.
 Birds like to explore new things and people with their beak.
 Allow the birds to nibble your fist and gradually get him used to you stroking his beak.